Italian Motorcycle Brands

 Ducati Motor Logo

 The Ducati emblem is the embodiment of the professional promotion of goods.
-It became an example of the effective use of modern technologies in the field of visualization.
+It became an example of the effective use of modern technologies in visualization.
 The emblem is characterized by simplicity and brevity, having in its image only one element – a heraldic shield of bright red color.
-In the upper sector of the shield, the brand name is in silver-gray color.
-The slight slope of the font to the right creates an imitation of the tension before the start and the effect of moving forward.
+In the upper sector of the shield, the brand name is silver-gray.
+The slight slope of the font to the right imitates the tension before the start and the effect of moving forward.

 Della Ferrera